kaifishr/MathLang/README.md

 # MathNet

+Solving arithmetic expressions or simplifying complex algebraic expressions by expressing them in a more concise and manageable form requires a network to follow a certain set of rules and techniques that have to be learned during training and requires some form of reasoning capabilities.

-Investigating the capabilities of neural networks to solve math problems and possible applications of pre-training on algebraic expressions for natural language processing.
+This project investigates the capabilities of neural networks architectures to solve math problems and possible applications of pre-training on mathematical expressions for natural language processing and to test and predict network capabilities.

 ## Algebraic Expressions and Sentences